 When I told my husband I was leaving he said he was going to kill himself.
 He said I was punishing him for his depression that was caused by the pain of not being able to live as a woman.
 He said I thought I was better than him, that I was a cruel snob, that I was being coached by “lesbian feminist bitches” and destroying our family and hurting our kids.
 For years after I got out, he kept trying to control me through threats of suicide.
 He said he could not live as his true self except with me.
 When that didn't work, he recruited his brother who gleefully threatened and intimidated me daily for two years.
 I had escaped the sexual abuse but I was still desperate and bedraggled with three children now 4, 8 and 11.

 I did the best I could to build a happy new life for me and the kids.
 I struggled with alcohol abuse, but I thought my kids were generally thriving.
 My younger two seemed like happy toddlers, my oldest acted out a bit but was easily enough distracted.
 I don't know what, if anything, he took in of my husband's sexual proclivities or his abuse.
 I still don't.
+What I do know though, is that he has his own struggles with his gender identity which have made our relationship difficult.

 It's been about 9 years since I got away from my now ex-husband with the help of a few good friends and a domestic violence service.
 I can breathe in full, deep breaths most of the time instead of shallow, jagged ones.
 I have been able to mostly wrangle my alcohol use into something fun and social.
 I have a nice life with my two younger children.
 I have a partner who is respectful and kind.
 I can even enjoy sex.
 I'm thinking of writing an amusing memoir about adjusting to life in a new country.
 The sexual abuse part of the story won't be in it.